U.S. to increase rotational military presence in Australia, invite Japan | Law-Order

 Australia's Northern Territory is already host to frequent military collaborations with the United States.
 Thousands of U.S. Marines rotate through the territory annually for training and joint exercises.
 The United States is planning to deploy up to six nuclear-capable B-52 bombers to an air base in northern Australia, a source familiar with the matter told Reuters in October.

-Just before last year's AUSMIN talks, the United States, Britain and Australia created a security deal, known as AUKUS, that will provide Australia with the technology to deploy nuclear-powered submarines.
-The two sides said they had further discussions on that issue and Britain's defence minister, Ben Wallace, will attend a first in-person meeting of AUKUS ministers on Wednesday in Washington.
+Just before last year's AUSMIN talks, the United States, Britain and Australia created a security deal, known as AUKUS, which will provide Australia with the technology to deploy nuclear-powered submarines.
+The two sides said they had further discussions on that issue and Britain's defence minister, Ben Wallace, will attend the first in-person meeting of AUKUS ministers on Wednesday in Washington.

 The meetings come at a critical time for the partners, which are due to decide in March whether the submarine will be British or American, and set a road map for an Australian fleet.
 Australia Defense Minister Richard Marles said Tuesday's agreements would "see an increased level of activity between our two countries across all domains" and they were also looking at increased force-posture cooperation to enhance the capacity of facilities in Australia.

 "It's really important that we are doing this from the point of view of providing balance within our region and involving other countries within our region," he said.
-Marles said he and Foreign Minister Penny Wong would hold similar 2+2 talks with Japan in Tokyo later in the week "with an invitation for Japan to be participating in more exercises with Australia and the United States."
+Marles said he and Foreign Minister Penny Wong would hold similar 2+2 talks with Japan in Tokyo this week "with an invitation for Japan to be participating in more exercises with Australia and the United States."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)